Muddy Eats: Ruin Beach Cafe, Tresco

-With no cars (ie taxi’s) on the island, its fortunate that the RB is in staggering distance of anywhere on Tresco whether you are staying at the New Inn or luxeing it up in your timeshare, which means no-one needs to be the designated driver (though Mr MC was once found drink in charge of a bicycle, but we don’t talk about that).
+With no cars (ie taxi’s) on the island, its fortunate that the Ruin Beach is in staggering distance of anywhere on Tresco whether you are staying at the New Inn or luxeing it up in your timeshare, which means no-one needs to be the designated driver.

 Mr MC tucked into Cornish Scallops, wood fired in garlic butter to start and they were lightly cooked with just a hint of the wood fire and lashings of garlic.
 I plumped for the duck agrodolce on grilled focaccia – a really delicious cold duck salad.

 For mains, Mr MC chose the pork from the specials board, and I played it safe with chicken.
 Both were very good – a tip of the hat to the chef on these.
-We quaffed quite alot of decent red wine, suggested by our waitress, though I’ll admit I was to tiddled to remember what it was.
+We quaffed quite a lot of decent red wine, suggested by our waitress, which may be why I can’t quite remember what it was.

 We shared a deadly chocolately ganache for desert.
-By this point I was rather comfortably sozzled in a laid back on holiday kinda way and I didn’t take any pics, but believe me it was as rich and heavenly.
+By this point I was rather comfortably sozzled in a laidback on holiday kinda way and I didn’t take any pics, but believe me it was rich and heavenly.
 A few more glasses of wine ‘for the road’ and we wended our way.

 THE MUDDY VERDICT

 So was it worth the wait?
 This is definitely the best place to eat on Tresco, and with a captive audience, its not surprising you need to book ahead.
-It was typically busy the night we went which the staff are clearly used to dealing with.
-Amazing views, prompt service, friendly and efficient staff and decent grub – delicious.
+It was typically busy the night we went, which the staff are clearly well used to dealing with.
+Amazing views, prompt service, friendly and efficient staff and decent grub.

 Not for: Fans of formal dining.
 Spontaneous diners – you have to book.
 Quiet romantic twosomes: the restaurant is nearly always full = can get a bit rowdy, so I’m stumped as to why the Telegraph listed it one of Britain’s most romantic restaurants – though maybe out of season it is more so.